tamim2763/blog-site/README.md

 ---

-### Simple Blog Project
+### Node.js & Express Blog

-A simple blog application built with Node.js and Express.
-This was a learning project to understand the fundamentals of backend web development, routing, and CRUD operations.
+A dynamic, full-stack blog application built with Node.js, Express, and EJS.

-Blogs are stored temporarily in server memory and will be reset if the server restarts.
+This project demonstrates core backend web development concepts.
+It features a complete **CRUD** (Create, Read, Update, Delete) API that handles blog posts, renders them using **server-side rendering** (SSR), and manages **dynamic routing** for individual posts.

+Posts are stored in-memory, demonstrating data persistence within a server's lifecycle.
+The front-end is enhanced with client-side JavaScript (jQuery) to style posts dynamically.

 ### Features